 How is POTS diagnosed?

 There’s no single test to diagnose POTS, but your health care provider will start with a complete physical exam and review your medical history.
-In addition, they may run several tests, including an echocardiogram, cardiopulmonary testing and a tilt table test.
+In addition, they may run several tests, including an echocardiogram, cardiopulmonary testing, a stand test and a tilt table test.

 “A tilt table test is the gold standard test for diagnosis but it’s not readily available at most facilities,” Dr. Chiang said.
 “In this test, you’re strapped to a table, then tilted from lying on your back into an upright position (standing) while your heart rate and blood pressure are measured.”

 How is POTS treated?

 POTS is a chronic health condition, but it can get better on its own or with treatment.
-This treatment may involve the following:
+POTS treatment may involve the following:

 - Take medications: Certain medications, including beta blockers, salt tablets, fludrocortisone, midodrine and pyridostigmine, can help treat symptoms.

 - Wear compression garments: Wear knee-high compression stockings or footless calf sleeves, leggings and bike shorts to help keep your blood circulating well.

 - Gradually increase exercise: Work with a physical therapist to learn what types of physical activity you can do, then slowly work up from there.

-- Hydrate: Drink at least two to three liters of water (8 to 12 cups) and take in sodium (at least 3,000 to 10,000 milligrams per day) to maintain blood volume.
+- Hydrate: Drink at least two to three liters of water (8 to 12 cups).
+Increase your salt intake to at least 3,000 to 10,000 milligrams per day to maintain blood volume.

 - Eat small meals: Eat small, frequent meals throughout the day and try to avoid or cut down on alcohol and caffeine as these can make symptoms worse.